wpsharks/comet-cache-kb/tutorials/2015/45-how-to-manually-upgrade-zencache-pro.md

      ![2015-03-19_12-54-37](https://cloud.githubusercontent.com/assets/53005/6736074/0102d11a-ce39-11e4-8536-a50b880455db.png)
      ![2015-03-19_12-56-06](https://cloud.githubusercontent.com/assets/53005/6736083/07335348-ce39-11e4-8de2-1fb4d537e55d.png)

 4. Now we need to **Deactivate** and then **Delete** the old ZenCache Pro plugin so that we can install the new version.
+As long as the Plugin Deletion Safeguards are enabled (see previous step), you will not lose any of your existing ZenCache Options in this step.

      ![2015-03-19_12-57-44](https://cloud.githubusercontent.com/assets/53005/6736111/346f5960-ce39-11e4-9269-b6361d54fba9.png)
      ![2015-03-19_12-58-22](https://cloud.githubusercontent.com/assets/53005/6736114/361e6800-ce39-11e4-8916-2b569e3651c5.png)
      ![2015-03-19_12-58-41](https://cloud.githubusercontent.com/assets/53005/6736115/37f41134-ce39-11e4-904f-4b5d9b25b01b.png)

-5. Once the old version has been deleted, visit **WordPress Dashboard → Plugins → Add New** to upload and install the new version of ZenCache Pro.
+5. Once the old version has been deleted, you can upload and activate the latest version of ZenCache Pro, which you downloaded earlier.
+Visit **WordPress Dashboard → Plugins → Add New** to upload and install the new version of ZenCache Pro.

      ![2015-03-19_12-59-16](https://cloud.githubusercontent.com/assets/53005/6736137/58e42e38-ce39-11e4-9601-46567c76b03d.png)